By Anthony Bouchard on Apr 13, 2016

 Sometimes I like to play calming music or white noise to help me fall asleep.
 I just select a playlist and play it directly on my iPhone, which is resting next to me on the night stand.
-The thing is though, I don’t want to play music for an extended period of time.
+The thing is, I don’t want to play music for an extended period of time.
 I usually need no more than 20-30 minutes to fall asleep.

-There is a subtle feature in the Clock app that lets you set a timer that will stop playing any media currently playing on your device, whether it is music or video.
+There is a subtle feature in the Clock app that lets you set a timer that will stop any media currently playing on your device, whether it is music or video.
 In this post, we will show you how to set a sleep timer to automatically stop playing music or videos on your iPhone or iPad after a specific time.
 Read More

 By Jeff Benjamin on Apr 12, 2014

 The stock Clock app featured in iOS 7 is the central hub for managing anything that has to do with time on your iOS device.
 The app is basically four different applications combined into a single app interface.

 You’ll find tabs for the World Clock, Alarm, Stopwatch, and Timer at the bottom of the stock Clock app interface.
 Each tab is capable of working independently of the other tabs; for example, I can run a timer and a stopwatch simultaneously.